-A Devil and Her Love Song Volume One is a manga by Miyoshi Tomori, and it was published by Viz Media’s Shojo Beat imprint in 2012.
-The series is rated “T” for teens; after reading this volume, I would agree with this rating.
+A Devil and Her Love Song Volume One is a manga published by VIZ Media’s Shojo Beat imprint.

-A Devil and Her Love Song Volume 1
+A Devil and Her Love Song Volume One

 Written by: Miyoshi Tomori